Thames, New Zealand: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types I. Be sure to choose the correct type.
-Many adapters for sale now are simply plugs and require your electronics to convert the voltage themselves.
-If your devices can't do that they could get fried.
-This one is sufficent for most places.
+A plug adapter that supports outlet types I. Be careful to get the correct kind.
+Most adapters available are simply plugs and expect your electronics to adjust the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one works in most places.

 Airplane phone mount